 Maybe the name is familiar, perhaps it’s not, it should be!
 He designed the Midland Hotel at St Pancras Station.
 He was the leading architect of the 19th century Gothic Revival.
 The term ‘Gothic Revival’ applies to the 19th-century use of designs based on the art and architecture of medieval Europe.
-His roll-call of commissions included 96 new churches, at least 35 church restorations (and probably many more), restorations on 42 Cathedrals and Abbeys, 82 public buildings, including 38 Workhouses and 60 domestic buildings, specialising in parsonages and vicarages.
+His roll-call of commissions included 96 new churches, hundreds of church restorations, restorations on 42 Cathedrals and Abbeys, 82 public buildings, including 38 Workhouses and 60 domestic buildings, specialising in parsonages and vicarages.

 What is his connection with Northampton?
 Let’s start with his family.
 George was the grandson of a well-known clergyman and friend of the abolitionist Rev John Newton (author of “Amazing Grace”).
 All three of Thomas’s sons were clergymen, one of whom was George’s father.
 George’s brother Thomas also succeeded their father as Rector of Wappenham.
 Apart from being surrounded by a family of Anglican clergy he had some links with Northamptonshire too.